MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 1. Select **Create sample alerts**.

-    >**Note:** This sample alert creation process may take a few minutes to complete, wait for the "Successfully created sample alerts" notification.
-Once complete each of the alerts should appear in the *Security alerts* area.
+    >**Note:** This sample alert creation process may take a few minutes to complete, wait for the *"Successfully created sample alerts"* notification.

+1. Once completed, select **Refresh** to see the alerts appear under the *Security alerts* area.

 1. For the alerts that grabbed your attention, perform the following actions: